Nomenclature : '13 cm Kanone L/35 M. 1909'

 Origin : Germany

-Designed as early as 1906 by Rheinmetall, and only available within a single 5 guns battery from 1908 in the Feldartillerie units, the '13 cm K L35 M09' gun was another ace of the German Artillery arsenal when the war begun.
+Designed as early as 1906 by Krupp and only available within a single 5 guns battery from 1908 in the Feldartillerie units, the '13 cm Kanone' or '13 cm K09' gun was one of the very first heavy german guns having a recoil recuperator system and was adopted officially in 1909.
+It was one of the major aces of the German Artillery arsenal at the war outbreak.

-This long tube (4725mm) cannon, transportable into two separate loads, could sent a shell at more than 16 km, and received therefore a primary mission of anti-artillery and harassment fire, staying out of range of ennemy fire {remember that the French 'wonderful' 75, that was suppose to be the perfect multi-purpose ordnance, could only send its sheels to a maximum distance of 8500 m at the beginning of the war).
+The 13cm K09 long tube (4725mm) was able to send its shell as far as more than 16 km, and therefore was usually assigned a mission of anti-artillery and harassment fire, staying out of range of ennemy fire {remember that the French 75mm fieldgun, that was supposed to be the perfect multi-purpose material, could only send its sheels to a maximum distance of 8500 m at the beginning of the war).

 Main characteristics :